Back to Blog

 Is Midtown Gibraltar a good area to buy property?

-Yes, particularly for buyers looking for value relative to the premium areas.
-Midtown offers central access, a residential character, and prices 10 to 20% below Ocean Village equivalents.
+Yes, particularly for buyers prioritising value over a marina address.
+Midtown offers walkable central access, a genuine residential character, and prices that sit below Ocean Village and South District comparables for equivalent square footage.
 It suits owner-occupiers and buy-to-let investors equally.
-The older housing stock offers renovation potential not available elsewhere on the Rock.
+The older housing stock carries renovation potential that the waterfront developments do not have.

 What are property prices like in Midtown Gibraltar?